-What Is the Difference between Monero and Bitcoin?
+What is the difference between Monero and Bitcoin?

 Bitcoin was the first cryptocurrency created and launched on the market in 2014.
 It works as a protocol that protects the identity of its users through pseudo name addresses, that is, combinations generated randomly with letters and numbers.

-Why Does Not Monero Need an ASIC?
+Why doesn't Monero need an ASIC?

 At the end of 2017, the main producer of ASIC hardware, Bitmain, made an announcement where it clarified that it would produce similar hardware to extract the CryptoNight algorithm and guess what...
-Monero is one of the select cryptocurrencies that makes use of this algorithm, so they decided to make some changes.
+Monero is one of the select cryptocurrencies that use this algorithm, so they decided to make some changes.
 First, they updated its algorithm.
 Second, they modified the work test protocol.

 The hackers have been responsible for creating software that directly affects computers, managing to mine Monero and send it to North Korea.
 So, while privacy and evasion of the law by Monero has brought beneficial consequences, it also presents high risks that must be studied before performing any transaction.

-The Future of Monero
+The future of Monero

 There is no doubt the future of Monero is projected to be even more open and decentralised, which will make it an even more attractive cryptocurrency for those who have privacy as a premise.